andres-garcia-alves/dengue-website/README.md

 | ![](resources/img/screenshots/prevencion.png)       | ![](resources/img/screenshots/transmision.png)      |

 &nbsp;

-&nbsp;
+This is the first public release of this project.

-Developed for subject 'Desarrollo de un Proyecto', on CAECE University, Buenos Aires, Argentina.
+Developed for subject 'Desarrollo de un Proyecto', at CAECE University, Buenos Aires, Argentina.

-This is the first public release of this proyect.
-If you want, please send me your feedback about this game: andres.garcia.alves@gmail.com
+Please send me your feedback about this website: andres.garcia.alves@gmail.com